-The IEP is the professional membership institute for the employability sector.
+The IEP is the only professional membership institute for the employability sector.

-Become a member and you join a network of people committed to best practice within the sector and gain opportunities to learn and share ideas with fellow employability professionals.
-As well as helping you with your current job it will help you build your career.
+Become a Member and you join a network of people committed to best practice within the sector and gain opportunities to learn and share ideas with fellow employability professionals.
+As well as assisting you with your current job it will help you build your career.

 Employability Professional (EP)

 EP is the IEP’s weekly E-bulletin, which has grown to reach over 5000 employability professionals across the employability sector, all over the UK.
 EP is filled with sector relevant content and expert information, developed through the IEP’s partnership networks.
 The publication keeps individuals up to date and is an excellent resource for sharing best practice.